 Sustainable development is not only important for the entire Ilmatar Group, but it is also the foundation of our entire existence.
 Our contribution to solving one of the greatest challenges of our time, the climate crisis, forms the backbone of our entire business model.

-We do our part in preventing climate change by developing, owning and operating one of the largest renewable energy production capacity in the Nordic countries.
+We do our part in preventing climate change by developing, owning and operating the largest renewable energy production capacity in the Nordic countries.
 We do so by replacing fossil fuels with solar and wind power, both on land and at sea.

 We want to do more than just increase the production of green energy.
 We want to do it as sustainably as possible for the environment, people and society.